Table of Contents

 If line 3 is more than line 4, enter the difference on line 5.
 Otherwise, see Overpayment below.
 You do not have to pay if line 5 is under $1.
 Generally, you should have a balance due only if your total taxes for the year (line 3) are less than $2,500.
 If you made payments under the accuracy of deposits rule, see section 11 of Pub.
 15 (Circular E).

-If you pay by EFTPS or credit or debit card, file your return using the Without a payment address under Where To File, earlier.
+If you pay by EFTPS, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
 Do not file Form 945-V, Payment Voucher.
-If you pay by check or money order, make it payable to the “United States Treasury.”
+If you pay by check or money order, make it payable to “United States Treasury.”
 Enter your EIN, Form 945, and the tax period on your check or money order.
 Complete Form 945-V and enclose with Form 945.

 If line 3 is $2,500 or more and you deposited all taxes when due, the amount on line 5 should be zero.

 If line 4 is more than line 3, enter the difference on line 6.
 Never make an entry on both lines 5 and 6.